What if I am not a Rackham student? How do I register for MSP courses?

 Yes, it is quite common for MSP students to receive the certificate after they have graduated with their primary degree.
 This is especially the case for Master’s students, who often begin MSP in the final year of their MA/MS program.

 Master’s students (including Law students) must complete the dual degree/joint form (PhD students do not need to complete this form) in order to be awarded both your primary degree and the MSP certificate.
 However, you cannot submit this form until you have completed all requirements for both degrees.

 That is, if you are ready to apply for your Master’s degree, but have not yet completed your practicum, then you are getting only one degree at graduation and cannot submit the dual degree form.
 Once you have completed the practicum and had your practicum paper approved by the MSP Director and Associate Director, then you are ready to apply for the certificate (assuming you have successfully completed MSP601, 602 and your electives).
-It is at this time that we must submit the dual/joint degree form.
+It is at this time that the dual/joint degree form must be submitted.

 If you will be leaving town after graduation, we recommend that you complete as much of the form as you can with your primary department before you graduate (and get your academic advisor’s signature) and then leave it on file with MSP.
 Even if you will be in town, it is a good idea to do this, so that your primary department can review your status before you graduate and can confirm that there will be no issues with double-counting courses when the time comes to apply for the certificate.
 We will sign and complete our part once you have fulfilled all MSP requirements, date it with the appropriate date, and forward it to Rackham on your behalf.
 Once Rackham receives information from us that you have successfully fulfilled all requirements for the certificate they will authorize approval of the MSP certificate.
 You will not owe any additional tuition or fees.
 You will receive notification from MSP and from Rackham when the Certificate is awarded.